GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 oc create -f https://raw.githubusercontent.com/getwarped/s2i-jupyter-stacks/master/templates.json
 ```

-This should create three templates with your project.
+This should create three templates within your project.
 The purpose of each template is as follows:

 * ``jupyter-notebook`` - Deploy a notebook server from an image stream.
 This can be one of the standard images listed above, or a customised image which has been created using the ``jupyter-builder`` template.
 The notebook can optionally be linked to a parallel compute cluster created using ``jupyter-cluster``.